jcramalho/docker-clav/README.md

 ##### Volumes

-The volume `clav-mongodb-data` have users, pedidos, pendentes, etc, info so you should not remove this one, only if you realy want.
+The volume `clav-mongodb-data` have users, pedidos, pendentes, etc, info so you should not remove this one, only if you really want.

-The same applies to `clav-graphdb-data` wich have the graphdb data, ontology, LC, etc.
+The same applies to `clav-graphdb-data` which have the graphdb data, ontology, LC, etc.

 ##### Ports